When you browse the web, you leave a digital footprint. It’s information about your device and the way you use it online.

 - Cybersecurity companies

 The data controller for this website (hsbc.com) and its sub-domains (e.g. internationalservices.hsbc.com) and for the processing activities carried out on these websites is HSBC Holdings plc, established in the UK.
 As such, this notice follows the UK’s data protection requirements.
 We’ve set out contact details at the end of this notice if you need to reach us.

 Our privacy notices

 We have other notices.
 Some of these may apply to you as well.
 It depends on how you choose to interact with us.

 - Public website notice (you are here): this notice covers parts of this website where you don’t need a password (like this page)

-- Full privacy notice: our full privacy notices contain more information to read alongside this notice.
-These notices are country/territory-specific and will tell you more details, such as the full company names of HSBC’s data controllers in those countries and territories, and the products and services they cover.
-They also tell you how HSBC uses your personal information in general for those products and services and in those countries and territories.
+- HSBC has a range of full privacy notices, which are relevant to a wider range of interactions and activities such as personal banking.
+These are our main privacy notices and contain more information to read alongside this notice.
+They are country/region/interaction specific and will tell you more details, such as the full company names of HSBC’s data controllers in those countries and regions, and the products and services they cover.
+They also tell you how HSBC uses your personal information in general for those products and services and in those countries and regions.
 You can read them by visiting the website for the relevant product or service, or you can contact your customer services team for a copy.
-A list of these websites can be found on our Contact us page
+You can find details of these websites on our Contact us page

 - Cookie notice: this notice covers how we collect information from your web browser or mobile device